RobertWetzler/ZeldaRemade/README.md

 - The animation of throwing sword sometimes shown abnormally (flash then disappear).
 - Bombs do not damage anything nor collide with anything.
 - When enemies are trapped in between two blocks on opposings sides they will become stuck momentarily.

+## Missing Features
+- Traps target link for movement, so currently our traps do not move.